Comparing home broadband in Edinburgh

 Ultrafast FTTP (Fibre To The Premises) is also available in Edinburgh.
 Hyperoptic began deploying gigabit broadband in 2016, starting with Platinum Point on the Firth of Forth.
 And in the same year CityFibre finished installing more than 125km of fibre optic cabling which will allow ISPs to offer incredible speeds to organisations throughout the city.

 Comparing mobile broadband in Edinburgh

 Edinburgh enjoys very strong coverage from all four mobile networks.
-EE, O2, Three and Vodafone all supply 3G signal to both central Edinburgh and surrounding areas such as Leith, Morningside, Newington, Sighthill and Murrayfields.
+EE, O2, Three and Vodafone all supply both 3G and 4G to central Edinburgh and surrounding areas such as Leith, Morningside, Newington, Sighthill and Murrayfields.